stefanwalther/sense-go/README.md

 **Usage**

-* Use @@ to prefix the key to be replaced with a given value
+* Use @@ to prefix the key to be replaced with a given value in the source code
 * Replacements will only be performed in the following file types:
   - .html
   - .js